rustfoundation/foundation.rust-lang.org/news/q4-2023-recap-from-rebecca-rumbul.md

 ---
 title: Q4 2023 Recap from Rebecca Rumbul
-byline: Rebecca Rumbul - Executive Director & CEO
+byline: Dr. Rebecca Rumbul - Executive Director & CEO
 description: >-
   A review of the Rust Foundation’s activities in October, November, and December of 2023.